boussadjra/vue3-tailwind2/README.md

 WIP 🚧

-This template is built using Vue.js 3 + TypeScript + Tailwind CSS 2.
+This template is built using Vue.js 3 + TypeScript + Tailwind CSS 2, it serves as starter for new projects and it contains some basic components to get started, It configured using the Vue ecosystem (Vue-router + Vuex)

 ## Usage